 Many people I consult with are not even sure that bankruptcy is for them when they come into my office.
 They just want to know what solutions are out there to help them get back onto a good financial track.
-If that sounds like you, then here are some signs to look for in your life.
+This is always a good approach, as bankruptcy is not the right solution for everybody.

 - You keep missing payment deadlines on debt.
 Paying your monthly bills, especially the credit cards, can seem like playing a game of Whack-A-Mole at a carnival.
 If this has become so frenetic that you are missing deadlines, that is not good.
 It puts you at a higher interest rate on your credit cards and can lower your credit score.
 It is also a sign that expenses are exceeding income.